tanjiwei98/Discord-AI-Dungeon-Master/README.md

 4. Launch the Windows setup app and enter your Discord and OpenAI credentials.
 5. Use the Test Configuration button to verify your setup.
 6. Start the bot from the desktop app when you are ready.
+7. You can also launch the app by double-clicking `start-desktop.bat` in the project folder.

 ## Requirements